surniaulula/wpsso-wc-metadata/readme.txt

 = 5.0.0-dev.2 =

-(2025/06/15) Renamed the add-on to WPSSO Schema Product Metadata for WooCommerce.
+(2025/06/15) Renamed the add-on to "WPSSO Schema Product Metadata for WooCommerce".

 = 4.3.0 =